-Red Terror I WW1 & Wars of Independence
+Red Terror I World War I, I Wars of Independence

-The Red Terror is a formal policy announced by a decree on September 5, 1918, by a decree of the government of the Bolshevik regime in power - the Council of People's Commissars (TKP) in power in Russia: the targeted and legitimate imprisonment of detainees proof of guilt.
-The Red Terror was officially stopped on November 6, the day before the anniversary of the October Revolution.
-However, brutal repression against imaginary and real opponents of the Bolshevik regime continued and usually linked the end of the Red Terror to the end of the Russian Civil War in 1922.
+The Red Terror was an official policy declared by the Bolshevik government in power in Russia, the Council of People's Commissars (TsKP), on September 5, 1918: the targeted and legitimate imprisonment of persons undesirable to the regime in concentration camps or physical extermination without charge, investigation, trial, or proof of guilt.
+The Red Terror was officially ended on November 6, the day before the anniversary of the October Revolution.
+However, brutal repressions against perceived and real opponents of the Bolshevik regime continued, and the end of the Red Terror is usually associated with the end of the Russian Civil War in 1922.

-The official reason was the unsuccessful assassination of Lenin by the social revolutionary Fania Kaplan (1890-1918), which resulted in the injury of the Bolshevik leader.
-Following the news of the assassination of Lenin, the All-Russian Central Executive Committee called for a ruthless mass terror against the enemies of the revolution.
-However, a formal decision on the outbreak of Red Terror was made by the Soviet Russian government, the Council of People's Commissars (TKP), on September 5, 1919.
-The main institution that carried out the Red Terror was the All-Russian Emergency Commission and its various repressive structures, as well as Bolshevik activists on their own initiative.
-Already on the first day of the Red Terror, more than 500 people unwanted by the regime or simply "suspicious" (too well dressed or known as intelligent, officers, former officials or just wealthy people) were killed in Petrograd.
-In total, more than 1,200,000 people were killed during the years of this policy.
+The official reason was the failed assassination attempt on Lenin by the Social Revolutionary Fanny Kaplan (1890-1918), which left the Bolshevik leader wounded.
+After receiving news of the assassination attempt on Lenin, the All-Russian Central Executive Committee called for the launch of a ruthless mass terror campaign against the enemies of the revolution.
+However, the official decision to begin the Red Terror was made by the government of Soviet Russia - the Council of People's Commissars (TKP) - on September 5, 1919.
+The main institution that implemented the Red Terror was the All-Russian Extraordinary Commission and various repressive structures subordinate to it, as well as Bolshevik activists on their own initiative.
+Already on the first day of the Red Terror, more than 500 people who were undesirable to the regime or simply “suspicious” (too well dressed or known as intelligentsia, officers, former civil servants or simply wealthy people) were murdered in Petrograd.
+In total, over 1,200,000 people were killed during the years of this policy.

-In the autumn of 1918, another Latvian, Jēkabs Peters, was the deputy head of the Czech Republic, Felix Dzerzhinsky.
-During this time, several hundred Latvians worked in the Czech machine.
-On the other hand, many Latvians were also killed by the Bolsheviks, and many, such as members of the Latvian Provisional National Council, were forced to hide or flee Russia to save their lives.
-After the Bolshevik invasion of Latvia in November 1918, the Red Terror also began here, claiming the lives of at least 2-3 thousand people.
-In every district of Latvia, the Bolsheviks established revolutionary tribunals; several concentration camps were established (the largest in Pļaviņas); the unwanted persons of the regime were hunted by the secret police of the Bolsheviks - political subdivisions.
+Another Latvian, Jēkabs Peterss, was the deputy of the head of the Cheka, Felix Dzerzhinsky, in the autumn of 1918.
+Several hundred Latvians worked in the Cheka apparatus at that time.
+On the other hand, there were also many Latvians among those killed by the Bolsheviks, and many, for example, members of the Provisional Latvian National Council, were forced to hide or flee from Russia to save their lives.
+After the Bolshevik invasion of Latvia in November 1918, the Red Terror began here as well, which claimed the lives of at least 2-3 thousand people.
+In every district of Latvia, the Bolsheviks established revolutionary tribunals; several concentration camps were created (the largest in Pļaviņas); persons undesirable to the regime were hunted down by the Bolshevik secret police – political subdivisions.
 In the spring of 1919, mass executions began in Latvia.
-Thousands of people were taken hostage and imprisoned in dirt and epidemics (flu, typhoid, etc.).
+Thousands of people were taken hostage and placed in prisons where filth reigned and epidemic diseases (flu, typhus, etc.) were rampant.

 More information sources